hyperledger-labs/umbra/README.md

 An emulation platform for Hyperledger blockchains.

-To understand and run Umbra, please take a look at the [Umbra Docs](https://umbra-labs.readthedocs.io/en/latest/).

-Also, if needed download an [Umbra virtual machine](https://intrig.dca.fee.unicamp.br:8840/owncloud/index.php/s/aKYbP8TxlxymRHY).
-Use VirtualBox to import the source file umbra.ova.
-The recommended settings are 4 cores and 4GB of memory.
-To use the Umbra virtual machine, login: umbra / password: lives.
-The umbra source folder is located inside the home directory (/home/umbra/umbra).
-All the umbra components are in place and installed.
-Check the [documentation example](https://umbra-labs.readthedocs.io/en/latest/example.html) to give it a try.

-This project is the outcome of the 2019 [internship project named Hyperledger Umbra](https://wiki.hyperledger.org/display/INTERN/Hyperledger+Umbra%3A+Simulating+Hyperledger+Blockchains+using+Mininet).

 This lab is intended to be an ongoing project to provide a research tool for understanding and improving the Hyperledger blockchain platforms as well as for conducting future research in consensus algorithms and scalability.
 This lab is not intended to be a shipping product but rather an ongoing collaboration between academic, corporate, and hobbyist researchers improving upon existing capabilities and also trying new things with Hyperledger blockchains.

+This project is the outcome of the 2019 and 2020 Hyperledger internship projects (e.g., [Hyperledger-Labs Umbra](https://wiki.hyperledger.org/display/INTERN/Hyperledger+Umbra%3A+Simulating+Hyperledger+Blockchains+using+Mininet)).

 # Requirements